-Social services should assist police by arranging a placement for the young person in local authority accommodation provided by social services, on their behalf, or in a refuge.
+Social services should assist the police by:

+Arranging a placement for the young person in local authority accommodation provided by social services, on their behalf, or in a refuge.

-- Police officers have power, under s.17 (1) (e) of the Police and Criminal Evidence Act, 1984 (PACE), to enter by force if necessary in order to protect life or limb. - Police officers can also prevent a young person's removal from a hospital or other safe place in which the young person is accommodated. - The parents may ask for contact with the young person, but this does not have to be granted if this would place the young person in danger. - In all cases, liaise with the child protection officer and ensure that the Child Protection Register has been checked. - Police may be placed under pressure from relatives, those with influence with the community, councillors, or MPs to say where the young person has gone.
-Do not divulge this information. - Police do not have parental responsibility with respect to the young person while they are under a police protection order, nor can they make any decisions for the young person beyond the 72 hours of the order.
+- Police officers have power, under s.17

+(1) (e) of the Police and Criminal Evidence Act, 1984 (PACE), to enter by force if necessary in order to protect life or limb. - Police officers can also prevent a young person's removal from a hospital or other safe place in which the young person is accommodated. - The parents may ask for contact with the young person, but this does not have to be granted if this would place the young person in danger. - You must inform the local Police Child Protection Officer.
+A young person may wish to see a police officer of the same gender.
+They may not want to see a police officer from their own community. - In all cases, check the Child Protection Register. - You may be placed under pressure from relatives, those with influence within the community, councillors, or MPs to say where the young person has gone.
+Do not divulge this information.

+◆ The police do not have parental responsibility with respect to the young person while they are under a police protection order.
+The police cannot make any decisions for the young person beyond the 72 hours of the order.